Star Wars BIRTHDAY PARTY IDEAS

 With six films to take inspiration from there are lots of different ways to dress a buffet / dessert table for a Star Wars birthday party.
 To decorate a dessert table like this one, follow the steps below.

 - Then use a mixture of square and rectangular black, white or clear plates and bowls to present food on.
-If you don't already own these, I recommend these Premium Plastic Plates (below), they're really good value and look much nicer than paper plates.
+If you don't already own these, I recommend these Premium Plastic Plates (click supplier 1), they're really good value and look much nicer than paper plates.

 - To make a Star Wars logo to dress the front of the table, download this free font (just download, unzip the folder, then drag the font files into the font folder on your computer).
 Then print onto card stock using your home printer.
 If you want to make it larger, you could print each letter individually (with the exception of the 'ST' of Star and the 'RS' of Wars which are joined) then mount them onto a larger piece of card.
 Alternatively, you could save this hi resolution Star Wars logo, stretch it to enlarge, then print off.